numpy/numpy/numpy/linalg/lapack_lite/README.rst

 You'll need `plex 2.0.0dev`_, available from PyPI, installed to do the appropriate scrubbing.
 As of writing, **this is only available for python 2.7**, and is unlikely to ever be ported to python 3.
+As a result, all the Python scripts in this directory must remain compatible with Python 2.7, even though NumPy itself no longer supports this version, until these scripts are rewritten to use something other than ``plex``.

 .. _plex 2.0.0dev: https://pypi.python.org/pypi/plex/